 My rep sounded horrified and he said he’d swap out a new cellular phone for me that day, right then, as soon as I could meet him.

 20 minutes later he was at my front door and I swapped him my “burning phone” for a new BLACK StarTac.

+Later that night, I made a few test calls on my replacement StarTac.
 The phone did not get hot.
 The sound was even better then before.
 My head did not throb.
 I was delighted!

 It was only later — years later — when I began to realize it was not a good thing my BLACK Motorola StarTac had burned my head and hand.

 Cellular phones, at that time, would get really hot if you were far away from a tower, but they were never supposed to get hot enough to burn your skin.